VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CLOSE_ALL_WINDOWS_GUIDE.md

 ### 5. GUI Integration

 The feature is automatically available in:
-- VATSAL GUI voice commands
+- BOI GUI voice commands
-- VATSAL Desktop Automator
+- BOI Desktop Automator
 - Web GUI controls

 ## How It Works